lawrennd/old_talks/_ai/ai-reclaiming-control.md

 \figure{\includediagramclass{\diagramsDir/ai/anne-imagine-god}{50%}}{Our tendency to anthrox means that even when an intelligence is very different from ours we tend to embody it and represent it as having objectives similar to human.}{anne-imageine-god}

+\include{_data-science/includes/evolved-relationship.md}

 \newslide

 \aligncenter{\dianaRobinsonPicture{30%}}

+\notes{
+\subsection{Fairness in Decision Making}}

+\notes{As an example, let's consider fairness in decision making.
+Computers make decisions on the basis of our data.}

 \newslide{}